totoliptondev/titanic/README.md

 5. The result of linear regression is also used as a feature.

 ### algorithms
 Three algorithm are used: logistic regression, random forest, and gradient boosting.
 The result is determined by a majority vote.
-The three algorithm each makes a prediciton, and if any two algorithms predict 1, the result is 1; otherwise the result is 0.
+The three algorithm each makes a prediction, and if any two algorithms predict 1, the result is 1; otherwise the result is 0.

+### Notes:
+this script is based on the guide on https://www.dataquest.io/section/kaggle-competitions